Viscosity and dissipative hydrodynamics from effective field theory: Hydrodynamics

+being the entropy density.
+This identification was performed in \cite{Dubovsky:2011sj} because $K^\mu$ is parallel to $u^\mu$ and is by construction conserved, which is consistent with the entropy conservation in an ideal fluid, i.e. in zeroth-order relativistic hydrodynamics.
+The above results are also consistent with the usual thermodynamical relations, $\varepsilon + p = s T$, $T = \partial \varepsilon / \partial s$ and $s = \partial p / \partial T$.

+In reference \cite{Bhattacharya:2012zx}, the authors considered non-dissipative second-order hydrodynamics by using the same identification of the entropy current, noting that the construction should be understood as being done in the {\it entropy frame}, in which $S^\mu = s u^\mu$ to all orders in the absence of dissipation.
+In standard phenomenological hydrodynamics, one instead of the entropy frame usually chooses either the Landau frame or the Eckart frame \cite{Kovtun:2012rj}.
+The physical meaning of the Landau frame is that there is no energy flow in the local rest frame of the fluid.
+The Eckart frame, useful for a description of charged fluids, means that there is no charge flow in the local rest frame.

-where the energy density and pressure are $\epsilon=-F$ and $p=F-b\partial_bF$, respectively.
-Further thermodynamic analysis reveals that the temperature is given by $T=-\partial_bF$.
-Finally, vector field $K^\mu$ can be interpreted as the conserved entropy current $K^\mu = S^\mu = s u^\mu$, with $s = b$ being the entropy density.
-The first-order contribution can be rewritten as a total derivative and hence does not contribute to $T^{\mu\nu}$.
-Note that the chemical potential is vanishing in the absence of a conserved $U(1)$ Noether current \cite{Dubovsky:2011sj}, which we will not consider in this work.
+The first-order contribution to the Lagrangian \eqref{Lag01} can be rewritten as a total derivative and hence does not contribute to $T^{\mu\nu}$.
+As a final point in this construction, note that the chemical potential is vanishing in the absence of a conserved $U(1)$ Noether current \cite{Dubovsky:2011sj}, which we will not consider in this work.